Kenneth Omeruo

 Now a regular international, Omeruo has represented Nigeria at the 2013 Africa Cup of Nations and the 2013 Confederations Cup in Brazil.
-Omeruo cemented a place in the starting line-up at the Africa Cup of Nations as it turned into a wonderful tournament for the Super Eagles and they emerged from the tournament victorious.
+Omeruo cemented a place in the starting line-up at the Africa Cup of Nations as the Super Eagles emerged victorious in the tournament.
 In 2019 he scored his first goal in the Africa Cup of Nations against Guinea.
 He was a key part of the Super Eagles team that won the bronze medal in 2019.

 Club career

 Early career

 Omeruo had spells at Sunshine Stars and Anderlecht as a trialist before he was signed from the Anderlecht academy by Standard Liège.

 Chelsea

 In January 2012, Chelsea signed Omeruo from Liège and immediately loaned him out to Eredivisie club ADO Den Haag.
 In May 2014 Nigeria World Cup-bound Omeruo agreed a new three-year contract with Chelsea.

 Loan to ADO Den Haag

 Omeruo joined ADO Den Haag on an 18-month loan deal which kept him at the club until the end of the 2012–13 season.
-On 3 March 2012, Omeruo made his debut for ADO Den Haag against SC Heerenveen which ended in a 0–0 draw.
-On 19 April 2012, in a game against FC Groningen Omeruo scored his first goal for ADO Den Haag.
+On 3 March 2012, Omeruo made his debut for ADO Den Haag against Heerenveen, which ended in a 0–0 draw.
+On 19 April 2012, in a game against Groningen, Omeruo scored his first goal for ADO Den Haag.

-On 28 April 2012, Omeruo scored against VVV-Venlo in the 19th minute.
+On 28 April 2012, Omeruo scored against VVV in the 19th minute.
 He is the only player in the Dutch league ever to score a goal, an own goal and receive a red card in one match.